hashicorp/design-system/website/docs/patterns/table-multi-select/partials/guidelines/guidelines.md

-The Helios Table [selection components](/components/table#multi-select) support the selection of one or more rows within a Table and enables the user to edit the same parameter across multiple results, creating more customized views within a Table, and bulk delete results from a data set.
+The Helios Table [multi-select functionality](/components/table#multi-select) supports performing bulk actions and and selection of one or more rows within a Table

 !!!
 Info

-We don’t publish a specific component to support this functionality, instead these guidelines are intended to outline the requirements and recommendations to compose a Multi-select pattern using HDS components and should serve as a starting point.
-Not all scenarios are covered, if straying from the pattern in more complex scenarios, try to leverage the same core concepts and communication methods.
+These guidelines are meant to help and inform teams design and build Tables that have bulk editing and bulk selection functionality.
+There currently aren’t Ember or Figma components to support this pattern, but it can be composed using a combination HDS components.
 !!!

 ## Selected count